Flavor & Ingredient Tips

 -

-Bake the rolls for 18-20 minutes until golden brown and hollow sounding when tapped underneath.
+Bake for 18 to 20 minutes, until golden brown and hollow sounding when tapped underneath.

 -

-Meanwhile, gently melt 50g butter in a small saucepan and stir in the honey to create the honey butter glaze.
+Melt the butter for the glaze in a small saucepan and stir in the honey.

 -